cmu-sei/juneberry/docs/overview.md

 variable.
 See [Getting Started - Specifying the Structure](getting_started.md#Specifying the structure) for details.

-# TENSORBOARD_ROOT Directory (optional)
+# Tensorboard (`tensorboard`) Directory (optional)

-The tensorboard directory (if specified and exisst) will be used to store outputs to be used by tensorboard.
+The tensorboard directory (if specified and exists) will be used to store outputs to be used by tensorboard.

 By default, the tensorboard directory is assumed to be a peer of the workspace.
 The data root directory path can be set via the `-t` command line switch or `JUNEBERRY_TENSORBOARD` environment